How To Knit Rib Stitch {1×1 and 2×2 ribbing}

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you will learn how to knit rib stitch.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you will learn how to knit rib stitch patterns.

-The 1 x 1 rib stitch and the 2 x 2 rib stitch are patterns that are used for shaping in many knitting patterns.
+The 1 x 1 rib stitch and the 2 x 2 rib stitch are knit stitches that are used for creating a reversible fabric in many knitting patterns.

-It has a large amount of stretch which is great for fitted clothes, hats and scarves.
+It has a large amount of stretch which is great for waistbands, sleeves, hats, and scarves.

-Basic rib stitch patterns are great to learn and are the ones you will probably use over and over again.
+Basic rib stitches are great for a beginner knitter to learn and are the ones you will probably use over and over again.

 To learn more about the knitting basics, visit this post – Knitting Lessons

-Knowing how to knit ribbing stitch patterns will help you when you start making all those cosy hats, scarves and sweaters.
+Knowing how to knit ribbing stitch patterns will help you when you start making all those cozy hats, mittens, scarves, socks, and sweaters (necklines, cuffs, etc).

-This is used in many of my patterns, especially for hat patterns.
+This is used in many of my patterns, to give lots of elasticity.

 What Is Ribbing?